-- 2 Tbsp Green curry paste Optional for garnish
+- 2 tablespoon Green curry paste Optional for garnish

-- ½ tbsp soy sauce Can substitute fish sauce which is more typical but I was trying to reduce sodium but go for light soy sauce if you use soy sauce
+- ½ tablespoon soy sauce Can substitute fish sauce which is more typical but I was trying to reduce sodium but go for light soy sauce if you use soy sauce

 - ½ Cup Water

 - Heat the wok with the oil on medium high until hot and stir fry the green curry paste until fragrant.